Presentations of Cluster Modular Groups and Generation by Cluster Dehn Twists: Basic definitions

 A \emph{seed permutation} is a permutation $\sigma$ of $I$ which preserves $I_0$ setwise.
 It acts on a seed as $\sigma(\ve,(A_i),(X_i)) = (\ve',(A'_i),(X'_i))$, where

 It is called a \emph{seed isomorphism} if it satisfies $\ve'=\ve$.
 A \emph{mutation sequence} is a finite composition of mutations and seed permutations.
 A mutation sequence is called a \emph{mutation loop} if it preserves the initial exchange matrix.
-A mutation loop is said to be \emph{trivial} if it also preserves the initial cluster variables.
-The set $|\bi|:=\{ \phi(\bi) \mid \text{$\phi$: mutation sequence with the initial seed $\bi$} \}$ is called the \emph{mutation class} of $\bi$.
+It is said to be \emph{trivial} if it also preserves the initial cluster variables.
+The set

+is called the \emph{mutation class} of $\bi$.
 The set $|\ve|$ of exchange matrices (or weighted quivers) appearing in $|\bi|$ is called the mutation class of $\ve$.

 The \emph{cluster modular group} $\Gamma_\bi$ based at a seed $\bi$ is the group of mutation loops with the initial seed $\bi$, modulo trivial ones.
 Since the group structure of the cluster modular group only depends on the mutation class $|\bi|$, we will use the notation $\Gamma_{|\bi|}$ when no confusion can occur.